Access to water and sanitation is still out of reach for much of the world.

 Whether your Enactus team is exploring an early stage idea or scaling a successful social enterprise--or anywhere in between--we want to know how you are taking entrepreneurial action to address water and/or sanitation challenges.
 By accepting the call to action, you’ll join a global community of Enactus students, Faculty Advisors and business leaders who believe we can tackle the global water and sanitation crisis.

 The World Water Race is open to all registered students on Enactus teams working on water and/or sanitation projects that align with the Enactus Judging Criterion.

 Please visit enactus.org/where-we-work/ to see the 36 countries where Enactus currently operates.

 Not part of Enactus?
 Contact firstname.lastname@example.org to learn how you can join.

 To enter the Race, create a team and submit an Action Entry between 1 March - 30 April 2018.

 Between 1 May and 1 June 2018, participating Race teams will submit Progress Reports to compete for World Water Race Progress Rewards.
 We want to know how your project is delivering measurable progress towards addressing water and/or sanitation challenges.
-Progress Reports will be evaluated by water and/or sanitation experts and World Water Race sponsors to determine the strongest projects.
+Progress Reports will be evaluated by water and/or sanitation experts and World Water Race sponsors to determine the strongest projects using the evaluation matrix outlined here.
 See below for a complete listing of Progress Rewards.